2. The FITT Principle

 Frequency refers to how often you exercise.
 Frequency is also dependent upon the type of exercise you’re doing.
 For example, if you are targeting cardiorespiratory endurance at a moderate-intensity the frequency is 3-5 days, whereas vigorous intensity is 3 days.
 However, if you’re targeting muscular strength 2-3 times a week is recommended.
 Just remember to have a least one day off per week.

 Intensity refers to how hard you exercise.Intensity can be classified as either moderate or vigorous.
 There are two ways you can measure intensity: (a) perceived level of exertion and (b) heart rate.
 Perceived level of exertion is how you feel while exercising, so it is a subjective measure.

-Click on the following link by the American Heart Association to identify your:
+Click on the following link by the CDC to identify your: